mdraj2/oolio-kartchallenge/infra/README.md

 ### 4. Initialize Terraform

-Run the following command to initialize Terraform with your backend configuration:
+Run the following command to initialize Terraform with your backend configuration in the `infra` folder:

 ```bash
 terraform init -backend-config="./dev.config"